What are ethics and why are they important for local governments?

 - Learn more about board members - biographies available by clicking their name.

-The City Manager's office and Greg Sullivan, City Attorney act as staff liaisons for the board.
+The City Manager's office acts as staff liaison for the board.
 The Board of Ethics does not have a City Commission liaison.

 Board of Ethics Annual Reports